IETS3/iets3.opensource/README.md

 - MPS 2020.1 (branch: [maintenance/mps20201](https://github.com/IETS3/iets3.opensource/tree/maintenance/mps20201))
 - MPS 2019.3 (branch: [maintenance/mps20193](https://github.com/IETS3/iets3.opensource/tree/maintenance/mps20193))

+## Opening the project in MPS

+Open the folder [ROOT]/code/languages/org.iets3.opensource in MPS where ROOT is the root folder of this project.

 ## Project Structure

 The project is separated into the following virtual packages: